 All cellphones, laptops, watches, and electronic devices will be collected.

-During the workshop, participants should refrain from eating or speaking.
+During the workshop, participants should refrain from eating, speaking, and reading.

 The instructions of each exercise will be explained at the moment of execution.